ClarkFieseln/tea2adt/doc/documentation.md

 Though, when using walkie-talkies, a start_msg may be required instead in order to maintain the communication for longer than 3 minutes.
 At least, that seems to be the maximum time that the specific devices I used tolerate in transmission mode.

-Yet, when using messengers on a smartphone, like Skype or aTox, a preamble may be required instead.
+Yet, when using messengers on a smartphone, like aTox, a preamble may be required instead.

 ## Security
 The main security features are provided by [GnuPG](https://github.com/gpg/gnupg), also known as [GPG](https://github.com/gpg/gnupg).